MicrosoftDocs/memdocs/memdocs/intune/fundamentals/device-query.md

 ## Prerequisites

-To use Device query in your tenant, you must have a license that includes Advanced Endpoint Analytics.
-Advanced Endpoint Analytics is available with:
+To use Device query in your tenant, you must have a license that includes Microsoft Intune Advanced Analytics.
+Advanced Analytics features are available with:

 - The Advanced Analytics Add-on
 - Microsoft Intune Suite